Moesif/apidocs/source/includes/collector-api/_users-api.md

 User properties can be stored via the `metadata` object.

 We’ve reserved some `metadata` fields that have semantic meanings for users, and we handle them in special ways.
-For example, we expect email to be a string containing the user’s email address which is used to look up a user's demographics from Clearbit and send [behavioral emails](https://www.moesif.com/features/user-behavioral-emails).
+For example, we expect email to be a string containing the user’s email address which is used to look up a user's demographic enrichment data and send [behavioral emails](https://www.moesif.com/features/user-behavioral-emails).

 Reserved metadata fields include: